EMarquez7/Examen-de-Simulaci-n-2/README.md

 Efficient Data Extraction techniques are made for its cleaning and Exploration followed by Descriptive Statistics $\forall x_i\in [x_1,x_{500}] \hookrightarrow$ S&P 500 that make a storytell out of themselves as well as what and how it has happened. <br>
 *This is made in addition to theoretical demonstrations and experimental comparisons that opt for the use of transformed data.* <br>

-Moreover, estimators and statistical measures are modelled and they incorporate common periodicity resampling periods, <br>
-as well as some of the tools displayed on this `README.md`. <br>
+Moreover, estimators and statistical measures are modelled and they incorporate common periodicity resampling periods, as well as some of the tools that will displayed on this `README.md`. <br>

-As result, the following optimizations are made to subsequently generate simulations with what would have been its past behavior, <br>
-concluding with the optimization's forecast out of simulated data:
+As result, the following optimizations are made to subsequently generate simulations with what would have been its past behavior, concluding with the optimization's forecast out of the simulated data: <br>

 ![Alt text](images/Methodology.jpg)